robertschank/robertschank.github.io/exercises.md

 #### Turn it around

-**Find the opposites** - Flip your original statement in different directions:
+**Find the opposites** - Flip your original statement ("He doesn't respect me") in different directions:

 - To the opposite: "He *does* respect me"
 - To yourself: "*I* don't respect myself"